moka-rs/moka/README.md

 **Running All Tests**

-To run all tests including `futures` feature and doc tests on the README, use the following command:
+To run all tests including `future` feature and doc tests on the README, use the following command:

 ```console